Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/introduction.rst

 The Game Engine camera is in many ways similar to the Camera in the normal Blender Render system, and is created, parameterized and manipulated in similar ways.
-However because of its use as a real-time device, the Game Engine camera has a number of additional features - it may be used as not only as a static camera, but also as a moving device with its default characteristics (ie. with its own programmed moves), or it may track another object in the game.
+However, because of its use as a real-time device, the Game Engine camera has a number of additional features - it may be used as not only as a static camera, but also as a moving device with its default characteristics (ie. with its own programmed moves), or it may track another object in the game.
 Furthermore,